Bone Broth Protein: Why You Should Try It

 So, I was thrilled to find a great source of clean, pollutant-free, grass-fed bone broth protein powder for easy portable nutrition–and it wouldn’t stink up my house!

-It comes from grass-feed beef in Sweden, where the problematic pollutants in other bone broth proteins are not allowed to be sprayed or injected.
-(Check out the test results, here.)
+This bone broth protein comes from grass-feed beef in Sweden, where the problematic pollutants in other bone broth proteins are not allowed to be sprayed or injected.
+(Check out the test results here.)

 GreenSmoothieGirl Bone Broth Protein Powder